WomeninLogic/womeninlogic.github.io/README.md

 ## How to update workshops

-To add a new workshop, or to edit a previous one, simply modify the `workshops/workshops.yml` file.
+To add a new workshop, or to edit a previous one, modify the `workshops/workshops.yml` file.
 An example entry looks like the following:

 ```yaml